You can come and talk to us in complete confidence and we will help find the right solution for you.

 The chances of being a victim of crime are low, but it is worth being aware of how you can make yourself and your home less likely to being subject to crime.

 Protect your valuables: if it is valuable to you then it is worth protecting.
-You can take some simple measures to protect your stuff such as not leaving items in view of windows and doors, closing the curtains when you go out at night, and ensuring the items that you consider expensive to replace ie televisions, laptops, tablets, and other high-value items.
+You can take some simple measures to protect your stuff such as not leaving items in view of windows and doors, closing the curtains when you go out at night, and insuring the items that you consider expensive to replace ie televisions, laptops, tablets, and other high-value items.
 When leaving the house or halls make sure that you have closed and locked any doors or windows.
-Remember, that when you live in halls a greater number of people may have access to your block or part of the building some of who you know and those that you might not, so shut that door and lock it when you leave.
+Remember, that when you live in halls a greater number of people may have access to your block or part of the building, some of those you will know and there are some that you might not, so shut that door and lock it when you leave.
 If you are going away for long periods of time remember to take your valuables with you and don’t leave them behind.

 The Office for National Statistics has reported that students have a higher victimisation rate when it comes to bicycle crime than other occupations.
 With an ever-growing number of cyclists commuting to university and to work, as well as for leisure, it is worth being aware of how to protect your bike.
 Thames Valley police recommends to:fit a good bike lock, such as one with a sold secure rating, and attach your bike to something secure

 always lock your bicycle, even if you are only leaving it for a couple of minutes

 keep your bike in a secure garage or shed when at home